-We have read the short form prospectus of Tethys Petroleum Limited (the "Company") dated ●, 2009, qualifying the distribution of a minimum of ● Ordinary Shares of the Company and a maximum of ● Ordinary Shares of the Company.
+We have read the short form prospectus of Tethys Petroleum Limited (the "Company") dated June 12, 2009, qualifying the distribution of a minimum of 20,672,000 Ordinary Shares of the Company and a maximum of 51,680,000 Ordinary Shares of the Company.
 We have complied with Canadian generally accepted standards for an auditor's involvement with offering documents.

-We consent to the incorporation by reference in the above-mentioned short form prospectus of our report to the shareholders of the Company on the consolidated balance sheets of the Company as at December 31, 2008 and 2007 and the consolidated statements of operations and comprehensive loss, cash flows and changes in stockholder's equity for the years then ended.
+We consent to the incorporation by reference in the above-mentioned short form prospectus of our report to the shareholders of the Company on the consolidated balance sheets of the Company as at December 31, 2008 and 2007 and the consolidated statements of operations and comprehensive loss, cash flows and changes in stockholders' equity for the years then ended.
 Our report is dated March 31, 2009.

-Calgary, Alberta

-•, 2009 Chartered Accountants
+Calgary, Alberta June 12, 2009 (signed) "PricewaterhouseCoopers LLP" Chartered Accountants